 These types of amendments aren’t going away anytime soon.
 They will come back time and again, with wording that it takes a law degree to understand.
 They will be power grabs designed to disenfranchise, to shift and consolidate power for political gain, and they may eventually pass because we don’t understand them or because we are suffering such political fatigue that we can’t summon the desire to care anymore.
 That’s when the extremists win.

 Increasingly, the battle for democracy is being fought not only at our nation’s capital, but in our statehouses and city halls and school boards.
 No longer is it possible to be complacent, to shirk the duty to vote, or to remain uninformed on the issues.
 Even though democracy was not washed away last week by a tide of election deniers, it could have been.
 We cannot yet assume a return to normalcy.

 The devil, as always, is in the details.

 Oh, but there is some good news for those, like me, who avoid walking under ladders and avoid scheduling anything important for Friday the 13th: There won’t be another Blood Moon eclipse on election day until the year 2394.
 We won’t be around them, but with a little luck and eternal vigilance, the American experiment might just be.

 The moon may rule the tides, but democracy is up to us.

+Max McCoy is an award-winning author and journalist.
 Through its opinion section, the Kansas Reflector works to amplify the voices of people who are affected by public policies or excluded from public debate.
 Find information, including how to submit your own commentary, here.